Clomipramine: Medical uses

 Although lithium is most-associated with the treatment of bipolar disorder (where it is known for its general mood-stabilising features and to be especially useful in treating and preventing mania), it may have a certain place in the management of treatment-resistant depression (which is often of higher severity than other depressions which have not been addressed with ECT).
-In these cases is often prescribed alongside SSRIs (e.g., fluoxetine, paroxetine), venlafaxine and various of the tricyclics (e.g., clomipramine, amitriptyline, nortriptyline, maprotiline), which is why it may feature sometimes in the discussion of depression being managed with clomipramine.
+In these cases it is often prescribed alongside SSRIs (e.g., fluoxetine, paroxetine), venlafaxine and various of the tricyclics (e.g., clomipramine, amitriptyline, nortriptyline, maprotiline), which is why it may feature sometimes in the discussion of depression being managed with clomipramine.
 Lithium also significantly reduces the long-term risk of suicide in general.
 In any case, it is not necessary to have a diagnosis of bipolar affective disorder (manic-depressive illness), or even to be considered to have subtle elements of it ("soft bipolarity"), to benefit from lithium in the context of treatment with clomipramine.

 In a meta-analysis of various trials involving fluoxetine (Prozac), fluvoxamine (Faverin/Luvox), and sertraline (Zoloft) to test their relative efficacies in treating OCD, clomipramine was found to be significantly more effective.
 Other studies have borne similar results even when risk of bias is eliminated.
 A potentially significantly greater inherent side-effect profile, however, makes it a second-line choice in the treatment of OCD.
 SSRIs are generally better-tolerated but appear to be inferior in terms of actual clinical efficacy.